miguel-carrera/vtex-io-mcp-server-io/docs/API_ENDPOINTS.md

 - This endpoint executes the specified tool with the provided arguments
 - The `vtex_api_call` tool allows dynamic execution of any VTEX API
+- **Operation selection**: Prefer `operationId` when available.
+If the specification lacks a reliable operationId, you may provide explicit `method` and `path` instead.
+Supplying both styles is allowed; `operationId` takes precedence.
 - **Parameter Categorization**: Parameters are automatically categorized based on the OpenAPI specification:
   - `path` parameters (like `orderId` in `/api/oms/pvt/orders/{orderId}`) are used in the URL path
   - `query` parameters are added to the URL query string